robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 of at least one other though not necessarily all other individuals (Robitaille, Webber and Vander Wal 2019).
-Group assignment based on the chain rule has previously been applied to caribou using a temporal treshold of 5 minutes and a spatial distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).
+Group assignment based on the chain rule has previously been applied to caribou using a temporal threshold of 5 minutes and a spatial distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).

 <!--In